 NMFS has no means of determining whether any of these vessels have registered LOA measurements that are not consistent with Figure 5 of 50 CFR 679.
 In the event that a vessel's LOA was measured incorrectly, the burden would be on the vessel owner to remeasure his or her vessel in accordance with the clarified definition and, if that measurement differs from the vessel's registered LOA, inform NMFS of the revised LOA.
 However, the only such vessels that would be impacted by such a change in their registered LOAs would be those whose current LOAs fall near the 60 and 125 ft cutoff points for observer coverage required by 50 CFR 679.50.
-If someone owns a vessel with a registered LOA of 124 ft, but must revise his vessel's LOA to greater than 125 ft in accordance with the clarified definition proposed by this action, that vessel owner would become responsible for greater observer coverage than previously, and likewise, an owner of a vessel with a registered LOA of 58 ft who must revise his LOA to greater than 60 ft.
+If someone owns a vessel with a registered LOA of 124 ft, but must revise his vessel's LOA to greater than 125 ft in accordance with the clarified definition proposed by this action, that vessel owner of a vessel with a registered LOA of 58 ft who must revise his LOA to greater than 60 ft.
 Assuming that a revised measurement based on the clarified definition would only increase a vessel's LOA by several feet, the vessels potentially impacted in this manner would be any of the 38 vessels with presently incorrect LOAs of 57, 58, and 59 feet.